 Students to Service Loan Repayment Program

 The Students to Service Loan Repayment Program (S2S LRP) provides up to $120,000 to fourth-year medical and dental students who are pursuing degrees in primary care and committed to practice in underserved communities.
 The S2S LRP gives students access to a professional mentoring network to help make connections with and learn from other clinicians.
 Upon completion of training, the NHSC will help awardees find a job at the thousands of NHSC-approved sites nationwide.
 Eligible clinicians may be able to pay off all qualifying student loans through continued service once their initial commitment is complete.
 Sign up to be notified when the S2S LRP application cycle opens.
-For further information, please contact AACOM's Office of Government Relations at email@example.com.
+For further information, please email AACOM's Office of Government Relations.